 True Random and Pseudo-Random Number Generators

-There are several types of RNGs, the first one being the True Random Number Generator (TRNG) which relies on some external input to spit out random results.
-The TRNG is significantly more expensive to maintain.
-It is mostly used in the field of cryptography where its main purpose is to spew random cryptographic keys to transfer data safely.
+There are several types of RNGs, the first being the True Random Number Generator (TRNG), which relies on external input to generate random results.
+The TRNG is significantly more expensive to maintain and is used primarily in cryptography, where its main purpose is to create random cryptographic keys for secure data transmission.

-The vast majority of online casinos rely on the so-called Pseudo-Random Number Generators (PRNG).
-Unlike the TRNG, the PRNG is deterministic and uses complex algorithms to produce unpredictable results in casino games like blackjack.
-Let’s have a more detailed look at the differences between these two main types of RNG.
+The vast majority of online casinos rely on Pseudo-Random Number Generators (PRNGs).
+Unlike the TRNG, a PRNG is deterministic and uses complex algorithms to produce seemingly unpredictable results in casino games such as blackjack.
+Let’s take a closer look at the differences between these two main types of RNG.

 True Random Number Generators (TRNG)